 1 lime, cut into 6 wedges

 Adjust oven rack to middle position and heat oven to 400 degrees.
 Spread half of chips in even layer in 13- by 9-inch baking dish or similar ovenproof platter; sprinkle evenly with 2 cups cheese and half of jalapeño slices.
 Repeat with remaining chips, cheese, and jalapeños.
 Bake until cheese is melted, 7 to 10 minutes.
-Remove nachos from oven, cool 2 minutes, then sprinkle with scallions.
+Remove nachos from oven, cool 2 minutes, then sprinkle with scallions and radishes.
 Along edge of nachos, drop scoops of guacamole, sour cream, and salsa.
 Serve immediately, passing lime wedges separately.